This Mod Podge DIY recipe holder makes the perfect gift! It’s a great idea for the cook in your life, and so easy to make (and personalize).

 Step 2: Sand and Paint

-You will need to take the clothespin apart to do this and be sure to put the stupid little springy thing that holds it together somewhere that you’ll remember.
+You will need to take the clothespin apart to do this.
+Be sure to put the stupid little springy thing that holds the pin together somewhere that you’ll remember.

 If you do this you will save time and be able to skip Step 8: Where The Heck Did I Put That Stupid Little Springy Thing That Holds It Together.